 However, bonded parrots may also choose to breed with other parrots.
 According to Watchbird, Eclectus parrots are the most common polygamist.

-- More immunity to diseases
+- Greater immunity to illness and disease.

 Do Parrots Lay Eggs or Give Birth?